dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 ## Step 7: Mobile worker upload

-Lastly, let's validate a data upload in CommCareHQ.
+Lastly, let's validate a data upload in CommCare HQ.
 Navigate back to Users in the top ribbon and click Mobile Workers.
 Next, click 'Download Mobile Workers' and once the file is ready, 'Download Users.'
 This will download an xlsx file with Mobile Worker information.
 Upon opening the